Weixin-Liang/MoonShape/docs/index.rst

    **Figure 3: Out-of-distribution accuracies vs. in-distribution accuracies under subpopulation shifts**

-With the aforementioned subpopulation shifts datasets, Figure 3 shows how the out-of-distribution accuracies correlate with the in-distribution accuracies under subpopulation shifts.
-Each panel represents a dataset.
 On each dataset, we trained 500 different models independently, with different model architectures and hyperparameters.
 The training distribution, or in-distribution, contains a majority subpopulation (over-represented in training data (e.g., :math:`90\%`)), and a